This article was updated on September 11th, 2023

 “Just as we humans rely a great deal on our hands as we carry out our daily activities, dogs use their mouths a lot to explore the world and keep themselves occupied,” writes Richmond Society for the Prevention of Cruelty to Animals (SPCA).

-In fact, the sensation of licking can even soothe a dog or feel good to them, Waite says.
-But too much licking of toys could point to a medical or behavioral issue.
+“The sensation of licking can even soothe a dog or feel good to them.
+But too much licking of toys can point to a medical or behavioral issue.”

 Especially when they’re a puppy, and even more likely when they’re teething, dogs mouth all kinds of things like their toys, you, and other pups.
 Licking and mouthing are common behaviors during puppy development and exploration—just be sure to encourage your puppy to mouth appropriate objects like teething toys for puppies.